-We're financially strong with a robust business plan, and we're committed to spending and investing wisely, generating savings to increase resources and bringing additional benefits to our community.
+We're financially strong with a robust business plan, and we're committed to spending and investing wisely, generating savings where practicable to increase resources and bringing additional benefits to our communities via social value.

 What is procurement?

-Since the transfer of homes from the local authority and to ensure continuity of delivery in our key service areas, we've re-procured all major contracts and implemented new ones.
-Our new contracts have improved quality and costs for our customers.
+Since the transfer of homes from the local authority, and to ensure continuity of delivery in our key service areas, we've re-procured all major contracts and implemented new ones.
+Our new contracts have improved quality and reduced costs for our tenants.

 Our procurement strategy

 New procurement legislation is due to be launched in October 2024, and once we are clear what impact the changes will have on our procurement activities, we will be reviewing and updating our strategy, policies and procedures.

 Our procurement strategy includes information on how we approach our three key areas of spend: development, asset management and IT.
 We aim to bring a streamlined and consistent approach across the business, with the procurement process as a key enabler in our strategic and business aims.

 Our procurement strategy is also one of the main components of our corporate strategy, which is underpinned by our purpose: To realise the future potential in our communities.

 To achieve this purpose, we have set ourselves five objectives.
 These can be viewed in more detail on our Corporate Journey page.